api-platform/docs/core/extending.md

 }
 ```

-Now you should decorate the RespondProcessor with the CustomRespondProcessor using Symfony or Laravel:
+Now decorate the `RespondProcessor` with the `CustomRespondProcessor` using Symfony or Laravel:

 ### Decorating the RespondProcessor with Symfony